VHT Home

 The Auburn Trail goes under the Lehigh Trail just east of Phillips Road

 This includes the newest section, Spring '20, between Maple Ave. and School Street.
-This is partly along side an active, but little used, railroad spur.
-Also in Summer '19 though Spring '20, the section from Brace Rd to Phillips Rd had a new sewer line installed along side and this whole section was subsequently resurfaced.
+This is partly alongside an active, but little used, railroad spur.
+Also in Summer '19 through Spring '20, the section from Brace Rd to Phillips Rd had a new sewer line installed alongside and this whole section was subsequently resurfaced.

-Crosses Maple Ave (NY444), School St, Rawson Rd, Seneca Trail, Victor Mendon Rd (NY 251), Lehigh Crossing Park, Lehigh Trail, Phillips Rd, and intercepts the Domine Trail.
+Crosses Maple Ave (NY444), School St, Rawson Rd, Seneca Trail, Victor Mendon Rd (NY 251), Dryer Trail, Lehigh Crossing Park, Lehigh Trail, Phillips Rd, and intercepts the Domine Trail.
 Has access to and from the Finger Lakes Community College Victor Campus.
 Parallels Trolley Trail for a ways.
-It shares some sections with the Seneca and Trolley Trails.
+It shares some sections with the Seneca, Dryer, and Trolley Trails.

 At the Domine Trail, is some of the Auburn Trail's artwork (see below).
-A trail mini-park is at the Fire House with an information kiosk, benches, and an ornamental bike rack.
+A trail mini-park is at the Fire Station with an information kiosk, benches, and an ornamental bike rack.

 In Fishers, next to the trail is the oldest standing railroad building in the country: a stone pump house.
 This was the first section of rail of what was to become the New York Central Railroad.
 The tracks were originally wood with an iron strap on top.